calvin0x00/username-classifier/README.md

 ```

 **Result of username "0011aabb@allen"**

-*The "0 confidence" labes have been dropped on following results*
+*The "0 confidence" labes have been dropped on following results.*
 ```javascript
 { classified:
    [ { label: 'hex string', confidence: 57 },